easy-chef/easy-chef.github.io/index.md

 * When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into master.
 * The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.

-In order to record the development history, various Milestones will be docuemnted which is presented below.
+In order to record the development history, various Milestones will be documents which is presented below.

 ### Milestone 1: Mockup development